violinmelody/VDistClassicHTML5/README.md

 # VDistClassicHTML5
-This is an updated version of HTML5 Demo of VDist Classic plugin to have that modern and current look of original plugin
+This is a updated version of HTML5 Demo of VDist Classic plugin to have that modern and current look of original plugin

 ## Live demo:
 https://violinmelody.itch.io/vdist-html5-demo